PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_includes.rst

         1. Create a GitHub repository, :ref:`instructions here<Create a New GitHub Repository>`
         2. Open your repository in a text editor or IDE
-        3. Install PanHandler using Docker,  `instructions here`_
+        3. Install or Update PanHandler using Docker,  `instructions here`_
         4. Deploy a Next Generation Firewall and Panorama for testing with proper access to GUI and CLI (via SSH)

     .. _instructions here: https://panhandler.readthedocs.io/en/master/running.html#quick-start